Kas Turkey beaches

 You can purchase an audio guide which, over 13 different stops, explains the history of the theatre, the tombs, the construction etc… We highly recommend renting the guide as the physically written information panels are very poorly translated and do not have that much information.

-Although the site is fairly small, but exploring the cliff wall tombs to the left, and then all the nooks and crannies of the amphitheatre on the right will keep you busy for at least 1 hour.
+Although the site is fairly small, properly exploring the cliff wall tombs and then all the nooks and crannies of the amphitheatre will keep you busy for at least 1 hour.
 We ended up spending around 2.5 hours there.
 In fact, this was one of the most spectacular archeological ruins we have seen, rivalling that of the Acropolis in Athens.

 Follow our facebook page to follow our stories, pictures, and experiences!